-Students who receive special education services meet the identification criteria in federal and state regulations for emotional disturbance.
+Students who receive special education services meet the identification criteria in federal and state regulations for emotional disability.

 - The student's records document research and/or evidence-based tiered interventions within the general education setting, which were attempted prior to referral to special education.